freeCodeCamp/freeCodeCamp/guide/english/html/comments-in-html/index.md

 Comments are started with `<!--` and ended with `-->`, and can span multiple lines.
 They can contain code or text, and won't appear on the front-end of the website when a user visits a page.
 You can view comments through the Inspector Console, or by viewing Page Source.

+# Tip
+> ** CTRL + / ** is Keyboard Shortcut which works in probably all modern text editors to create the comments.
+It creates a single line comment, but if you want to comment more lines, just highlight all the area and press it.

 ### Example
 ```html